zachpmanson/duplicates/READ_ME.txt

+USEFUL INFO:
+- Week 8 Lecture 16 (this content I believe is a big part of project)

 TO DO LIST:
 [x] find a project partner.
 [ ] Determine what activities are to be performed by the program.